SportBeep.com

 “I had a great start today but I had even better ones at practice.
 I know there is more in the tank,” said Lyles, who mentioned he was enjoying performing in front of the crowds that were totally absent when the Olympic track and field events took place in the Covid-hit 2020 Games.
 “It is great to be back in Tokyo.
 It is way better than last time,” he said.
 “This is the best form I have ever been in my life.
 I am bringing special things here.
 Running 9.95 in the first round is exactly what I wanted to warm up my body.”

-Impressive Thompson
+– Impressive Thompson –

 Thompson, who went sixth in the all-time list after running a world-leading 9.75 seconds this season and edged Lyles in the Silesia Diamond League, looked in impressive form as he won his heat, also in 9.95 seconds.
 Tebogo had the slowest heat of all, winning with ease in 10.07 seconds ahead of Canadian veteran Andre De Grasse.

-“In 100m, a perfect start is needed, and if you have it, everything will be alright,” said Tebogo.
-“The start is something I have been missing the whole season, but now it’s getting to the right place.
+“In 100m, a perfect start is needed and if you have it, everything will be alright,” said Tebogo.
+“The start is something I have been missing the whole season but now it’s getting to the right place.
 Regarding medals, everything is possible here.
-A medal will do for me, but I believe gold is for everybody.
+A medal will do for me but I believe gold is for everybody.
 I just need a good day.”

 Another American advancing was Kenny Bednarek, who shoved Lyles in the back after crossing the line of the 200m at the US trials for what he thought was an unsportsmanlike glance when Lyles crossed the line for the win.
 Bednarek qualified for Sunday’s semis with a comfortable heat win in 10.01 seconds despite forgetting to pack his spikes.
 “I am just a clumsy dude,” he said.
 “I have been focusing on so many things; I am the type of athlete that will always leave something at the track or forget something back home.”

 Two other US runners were also expected to go through.
-Courtney Lindsay had no problem, but T’Mars McCallum failed to make the cut after being given the benefit of the doubt following a suspected false start.
+Courtney Lindsay had no problem, but T’Mars McCallum failed to make the cut after being given the benefit of the doubt regarding a suspected false start.
 His race was won by Nigerian Israel Okon in 10.04 seconds ahead of Britain’s world bronze medallist Zharnel Hughes, with Italy’s 2021 Olympic champion Marcell Jacobs taking the third spot.

 © 2024 AFP